-PROPOSED NAME/TITLE OF PROJECT DDODOCED - DDO IECT CHAMDION (was also note who is the grather framework and the common siste PROPOSER: PROJECT CHAMPION (used to note who is the author/proposer and the appropriate 'champion' at a level capable of the authorisation of the project and supporting resources) PROJECT LEAD BACKGROUND (explain the background which led to the requirement to raise this proposal) (explain the basing basing the more requirement to take a more proposally
+PROPOSED NAME/TITLE OF PROJECT PROPOSER : PROJECT CHAMPION (used to note who is the author/proposer and the appropriate

+PROPOSER : PROJECT CHAMPION (used to note who is the author/proposer and the appropriate 'champion' at a level capable of the authorisation of the project and supporting resources)

+PROJECT LEAD

+BACKGROUND (explain the background which led to the requirement to raise this proposal)

-OBJECTIVES (identify the objectives/aims/proposed outcomes of the project) OUTLINE OF INVOLVEMENT (summarise how you plan to carry out the project, sampling methods methodology and proposed analyse process - this should also give consideration to co-production throughout the project at each stage) CHALITY EVENTATIONO/DENERITO (Handify la contla college college continue de la terrano QUALITY EXPECTATIONS/BENEFITS (identify how the results will help improve service quality in terms of Service User safety, clinical effectiveness and Service User experience) of Service User safety, cliffical effectiveness and Service User experience) CONTRACTOR OTDATION (New tife months do for the disconsinguism of findings to staff and mublic) COMMUNICATION STRATEGY (identify methods for the dissemination of findings to staff and public) ESTIMATED COSTS (identify any costs that may be associated with patient involvement.
+OBJECTIVES (identify the objectives/aims/proposed outcomes of the project)

+OUTLINE OF INVOLVEMENT (summarise how you plan to carry out the project, sampling methods methodology and proposed analyse process - this should also give consideration to co-production throughout the project at each stage)

+QUALITY EXPECTATIONS/BENEFITS (identify how the results will help improve service quality in terms of Service User safety, clinical effectiveness and Service User experience)

+COMMUNICATION STRATEGY (identify methods for the dissemination of findings to staff and public)

+ESTIMATED COSTS (identify any costs that may be associated with patient involvement.
 Also consider any funding opportunities that might be available i.e. third sector partners, national funding for improvements)

-EQUALITY IMPACT ASSESSED (Outline any accessibility considerations highlighted within the and how these issues will be addressed) scope
+EQUALITY IMPACT ASSESSED (Outline any accessibility considerations highlighted within the scope and how these issues will be addressed)

-scope

-scope

-and now triese issues will be addressed)

 SUBMISSION FOR CONSIDERATION/AUTHORISATION

 Submitted by Submission date

 Name (in caps):

 Signature:

 QUALITY IMPROVEMENT TEAM FEEDBACK

 Feedback from (name) Date

 Comments

 Overall learning identified from the project including review and evaluation: